 Box braids are a traditional African hairstyle, which is quite popular even in today’s time.
 Classy and charmingly intricate, box braids are not just beautiful; they also serve the purpose of protecting your hair, especially thick, luscious, and curly African hair, which can be quite difficult to manage.
 They come in different lengths and sizes, with stunning highlights in various colors, metallic threads, beads, and whatnot.
+Box braid is a braiding style popular among black people, also known as a protective style and boxy.
+In this hairstyle, synthetic hair is used to add thickness to your real hair.
+The installation process of this hairstyle is lengthy, but once it is done, it can last for 6-8 weeks.
+They are also known as easy to maintain.

 The term “box” has been given because the style is done by separating the hair into many square-shaped divisions.
 Typically, most box braids consist of synthetic extensions to provide support, thickness, and the desired length to your normal hair.
 Human hair extensions are considered to be a much better alternative than synthetic ones.
 Box braids are not just about style; they are also culturally very important and stands synonymous with the beautiful and versatile African culture.
+Hair braiding styles help differentiate tribes, power, and location.

 Supplies You’ll Need to Make a Box Braid